internetarchive/fatcat/proposals/2020_sql_size_reduction.md

      public | release_ref_target_release_idx | index | postgres | release_ref | 1843 MB |
     (2 rows)

-Looks like about 13 GByte could be saved here.
+Looks like about 13 GByte of index could be saved here, or around 4% of total release disk utilization.

 ## Idea: re-order table columns

 I've read that there can be some data storage savings by moving fields which are often null to the end of table schemas.

 Need to research/calculate what savings might be.
+Probably small, but maybe significant for edit tables.

 Not sure how implementation would work... dump data values (plain or custom `pg_dump`?) then reload, probably.